Microsoft Access Database Performance Tips

 Despite this the Microsoft Access database is still as popular as ever.

 The Access Database is easy to create, easy to maintain and easy to query.
 Its reporting is superb.
-It is going to be with us for a long, long time.
+Microsoft Access is going to be with us for a long, long time.

 Here is a collection of tips that will help in maintaining peak performance for your Microsoft Access database.